classgraph/classgraph/README.md

 FastClasspathScanner parses the classfile binary format directly, rather than by using reflection, which makes it particularly fast.
 (Reflection causes the classloader to load each class, which can take an order of magnitude more time than parsing the classfile directly, and can lead to unexpected behavior due to static initializer blocks of classes being called on class load.)
 FastClasspathScanner does not depend on any classfile/bytecode parsing or manipulation libraries like [Javassist](http://jboss-javassist.github.io/javassist/) or [ObjectWeb ASM](http://asm.ow2.org/), which makes it lightweight.

-[Classloading is a very complicated process.](https://docs.oracle.com/javase/8/docs/technotes/tools/findingclasses.html) FastClasspathScanner is able to transitively follow [Class-Path references](https://docs.oracle.com/javase/tutorial/deployment/jar/downman.html) in a jarfile's `META-INF/MANIFEST.MF` -- these are not added to the [system property](https://docs.oracle.com/javase/tutorial/essential/environment/sysprop.html) `java.class.path`, but FastClasspathScanner is able to figure out the actual classpath in use by the classloader(s) anyway.

 ### Usage

 There are two different mechanisms for using FastClasspathScanner.
 (The two mechanisms can be used together.)